leeberg/CashCatRansomwareSimulator/README.md

 THIS IS **NOT** REAL RANSOMWARE!
 IT LITERALLY DOES NOT MATCH ANY REAL DEFINITION OF RANSOMWARE!
 ALL IT DOES IS RENAME files with the extension of .TXT to a ransomware extension to test ransomwware tools.
 Nothing gets Encrypted!

 ## Usage
-1. Build/Download CashCat.exe
+1. Build/Download CashCat.exe - **NEVER PLACE IN A PRODUCTION ENVIRONMENT**
 2. Place CashCat.exe in a directory with some .txt files in the same directory.
 3. Run Cashcast.exe.
-4. All .TXT files located in the same directory as Cashcat.exe will be renamed to .Locky - a common ransomware extension.
+4. All .TXT files located in the same directory as Cashcat.exe will be renamed to a common ransomware extension.
 No files are ACTUALLY encrypted - they are simply renamed.
 5. Enter the code 123456789 to rename all .LOCKY files to .TXT (this effectively UNLOCKS your files / resets your demo)

 ## Demo